sandeeplamb/God-Uses-Kubernetes/README.md

 Here comes the DaemonSet Deployment.
 You create a daeomonset and Kubernetes will make sure every node have your pod running.

 Same like you have exact replica of yourself in every Universe.

+## Monitoring

+With all this, God must need a DashBoard with access of all metrics important to him.

+Kubernetes provide a default DashBoard but we can create our own as per our taste.
+You can do everything from Dashboard and on the top can see all metrics too.

+God have his own Monitoring.